gaehlerm/SoftwareEngineering/README.md

 ## Drawbacks of Inheritance

 Inheritance comes along with quite some issues and should thus be avoided if possible.
+Modern languages like Go and Rust don't even support inheritance anymore.

 ### Tight Coupling